open-mmlab/mmpose/docs/en/guide_to_framework.md

 - **Head**: used to implement the core algorithm and loss function

-We define a base class `BasePoseEstimator` for the model in [$MMPOSE/models/pose_estimators/base.py](https://github.com/open-mmlab/mmpose/blob/main/mmpose/models/pose_estimators/base.py).
-All models, e.g. `TopdownPoseEstimator`, should inherit from this base class and override the corresponding methods.
+We define a base class [BasePoseEstimator](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/models/pose_estimators/base.py) for the model in [$MMPOSE/models/pose_estimators/base.py](https://github.com/open-mmlab/mmpose/blob/main/mmpose/models/pose_estimators/base.py).
+All models, e.g. [TopdownPoseEstimator](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/models/pose_estimators/topdown.py), should inherit from this base class and override the corresponding methods.

 Three modes are provided in `forward()` of the estimator: